Natural gas in Alaska: Operators

+Delivered to Consumers

 Gas pipeline

 The State of Alaska has adopted legislation which would provide $500 million of start-up funding for a new pipeline to transport Prudhoe Bay gas.
 The selected proposal from TransCanada Corp. would go through Canada without connecting to the existing natural gas system in Southern Alaska.
 However, three Boroughs have formed the Alaskan Gasline Port Authority to build a line from Prudhoe Bay to Valdez that would connect to the existing system.

 The gas pipeline has emerged as an issue in the 2008 United States elections, because Alaskan Governor Sarah Palin has cited her actions on the gas pipeline as evidence of "standing up to Big Oil" while her opponents claim it is a political reward to her political supporter TransCanada Corp.